-Irish Water, working in partnership with Lonaford County Council, is making investments to undertake essential upgrade works to wastewater treatment plants in towns and villages across the County.
-The upgrading of infrastructure will contribute towards Water compliance with the Framework Directive, EU Urban Wastewater Treatment Directive and Drinking Water Regulations and will help to protect human health and maintain the quality of surface and ground waters.
+Irish Water, working in partnership with Lonaford County Council. is investments to undertake essential upgrade works to wastewater treatment plants in towns and villages across the County.
+The upgrading of infrastructure will contribute towards compliance with Water the Framework Directive, EU Urban Wastewater Treatment Directive and Drinking Water Regulations and will help to protect human health and maintain the quality of surface and ground waters.